John Allen Chau: Aftermath

+Analysis and legacy

+British actor Sky Yang played the part of Chau in the 2025 American biographical drama film Last Days.

 In response to Chau's death, Mundayat Sasikumar of the Maulana Abul Kalam Azad Institute of Asian Studies questioned the legal charge of murder and what he perceived as "half-truths in the absence of objective facts about the community" by the media.
 He wrote that the incident should instead serve as a warning that the "hands-off, eyes-on" policy with regard to the Sentinelese needs to be more strictly enforced, and be extended to leverage on the local fishermen in order to prevent additional incidents.

 Michael Schönhuth, professor at the University of Trier, Germany, explored the media response to Chau's killing from a standpoint of cultural anthropology.
-He wrote that the narratives that emerged were part of a larger discussion regarding the proper relationship between the modern world and the remaining isolated indigenous peoples.
-Schönhuth wrote that state sanctioning of controlled, responsible contacts with isolated people groups such as the Sentinelese still remains a subject of heavy debate, even among experts.
-By contrast uncontrolled, privately organized contact, as in the case of Chau, is widely forbidden and condemned for the significant risk of lethal infections against the unprotected immune system of isolated communities.
+He wrote that the narratives that emerged were part of a larger discussion regarding the proper relationship between the modern world and the remaining isolated indigenous peoples, and that state sanctioning of controlled, responsible contacts with isolated people groups such as the Sentinelese still remains a subject of heavy debate, even among experts.
+By contrast, uncontrolled, privately organized contact, as in the case of Chau, is forbidden due to the significant risk of lethal infections against the unprotected immune system of isolated communities.

-Chau was awarded the 2018 Darwin Award, a tongue-in-cheek honor that awards various people for dying or sterilising themselves in manners considered to be stupid.

 The 2023 National Geographic documentary film The Mission explores Chau's life.
 Last Days, a drama film by Justin Lin about Chau, was released in 2025, with Sky Yang portraying Chau.